($1,164) Cost to ship a car from Columbia, SC to St. Paul, MN

 The time of the year

-The time of year and weather conditions in Columbia and St. Paul play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Columbia and St. Paul can impact car shipping prices.

 If you're considering to move to Columbia, SC, better to consider during October, April and May to make sure weather will be pleasant.